robinjoseph08/pokedextracker.com/SUPPORTERS.md

 # Supporters

 This will be where we add the names for all of the users who've donated any amount to supporting this project.
 We can't thank them enough for their contribution.
-If you want to be added to this list, you can go [here](https://pokedextracker.com/donate) to donate (make sure you're logged in so we can link to your profile).
-Shortly afterwards, we'll make sure to add you!
+If you want to be added to this list, you visit our [Patreon](https://www.patreon.com/pokedextracker).
+Let us know your username on and then we can add you here!
 Thanks again!

 - [ITmaester](https://pokedextracker.com/u/ITmaester)
 - [Dark_Weavile](https://pokedextracker.com/u/Dark_Weavile)